natelewis/edwin-the-assistant/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=[Path to service account key json file]
 ```

+#### Finish
+1. Update the config.json and set "standalone": { "enabled": true }
+2. Restart Edwin.

 #### Notes

-* This is the coolest way to talk to to Edwin, but is dependant on hardware being in setup.
+* This is the fun way to talk to to Edwin, but is dependant on hardware being in setup.
 If you have a pretty standard system, it should "just work".

 * Google Home and Alexa use array microphones to know your voice over background noise.
 If your serious about using Edwin for more than just tinkering, I would recommend the investment.